Make-School-Courses/MOB-1.1-Introduction-to-Swift/Lessons/04-Classes-Structs-Enums/assignments/challenges.md

 Finish the implementation of the Boba Tea shop.

-1.Use enums to represent the tea types
+1. Use enums to represent the tea types
 2. Add an option to customize milk too: whole, almond, oat
 3. Include the `makeOrder` to practice using associated values
 4. Experiment, break things 🤓